Powered by SchoolDash

 Leagrave High St, Luton LU4 0NE

-Particular strengths include Sixth form, Finances, Destinations and Attendance.
-Relative weaknesses include Admissions, Progress and Attainment.
+Particular strengths include Finances, Destinations, Disadvantaged pupils and Sixth form.
+Relative weaknesses include Admissions and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.